bRRRITSCOLD/uphold-ticker-bot/README.md

 ## Requirements
 1. `docker` must be installed along with `docker-compose`

-2. Node version 16 or higher (if using https://asdf-vm.com/, your dev environment will be set to the version in `.tools-version`)
+2. Node version 16 or higher (if using https://asdf-vm.com/, your dev environment will be set to the version in `.tool-versions`)

 ## Setup (Local)
 1. install needed packages: